orthagonal/langchainex/README.md

  LangChainEx chains are composed in a hierarchical manner, starting at the most fundamental component and going up it is:

-- PromptTemplate
-- ChainLink
-- Chain
+- PromptTemplate - EEx templates that can be filled in and passed to a language model
+- ChainLink - A wrapper around a PromptTemplate that handles any local transformations of the input and output
+- Anchor - Alignment point in a chain where the AI tells you what it plans to do and gets your approval
+- Chain - A sequence of ChainLinks that can be executed in order

 PromptTemplates are just text templates.
-ChainLinks wrap a PromptTemplate , which are composed of PromptTemplates.
+ChainLinks handle the PromptTemplates.
+Anchors are verification points where the AIs are forced to align with human intentions.
+Chains are a sequence of ChainLinks.
+Here's a diagram:
+ ChainLink 1 -> ChainLink 2 -> Anchor 1  -> ChainLink 3

 ## Providers